 posted on Mar 12, 2012, 11:38 AM 21

 the college student would get paid more wouldnt he the same way a undocumented worker gets paid less than a registered one doing the same job when your desperate i mean desperate you will do anything if your better off than somebody you should find ways to help them not exploit them

+Agreed.
+Help people, don't exploit them.
+I really do not see this as a huge exploit, though.
+The company claims that the proceeds benefit the folks involved, and the people who participate do not necessarily have to do a lot, from the sounds of it.
+However, I do worry that this could become exploitative if it is not done carefully and with safeguards.
 As this program goes on, someone needs to account for the amount of good that is done, the amount of profit that is made, and the amount of labor that actually occurs.
 I would hope that they strike a decent balance as this goes on... otherwise, if it is too heavily leveraged to profit the company and contributes to the homeless far too little, then it ought to be quickly stopped.
 At this point, I see it as an experiment that could go either way.

 Employing the Homeless is definitely going to help them.
 I don't understand why people expect this company to solve all the problems of the world.
 This makes sense from a business and humanitarian perspective.
 Especially since most of the homeless people that are doing this are most likely going to congregate to the areas that have the most people, If you want to solve problems, create real solutions.
 Don't sit on the sidelines and wag your finger at someone trying to give someone an opportunity.
 These guys are not being expoited, they have every right to turn these opportunities down.

 posted on Mar 12, 2012, 12:40 PM 6